fwal923/the-aotearoa-data-project/README.md

 ### using this repo

-this repo is set up as a basic dbt repo so anyone that knows a bit about dbt can use this repo to run queries.
+this repo is set up as a basic dbt repo so anyone that knows a bit about dbt can use this repo to run queries. please create your own branch should you want to build with the repo, and if you have built something v cool feel free to submit a merge request, then other people can engage with it too!

 ### setting up this repo on your own machine